Our identities shape our beliefs of what is possible.

-As a white woman working in social transformation and intercultural collaboration, naming my social location is essential me to owning my privileges, motivations and vulnerabilities.
-Naming my gifts supports me to move in the world knowing what really drives me, where my stumbling blocks are, what I’m holding back, where I want to go, and how these elements show up in my daily actions.
-Embodied consciousness is what engages who I really am, and what I do.
+As a white woman working in systems transformation and intercultural collaboration, naming my social location lets me own my privileges, motivations and vulnerabilities.
+Naming my gifts supports me to connect with others knowing what really drives me.
+Embodied consciousness engages who I really am, and what I do, with whom.

 Roots and Legacy

 I am an orphan of white Slavic working-class immigrant parents who died when I a toddler, and I grew up as a foster child with an aunt and uncle.

 The family I grew up with grappled with mental illness, addiction and violence.
-I was never more than a foster child to them, and my original family’s truth was kept from me.
-At the age of 7, as I walked home from school, I asked myself,
+I was never more than a foster child there, and my original family’s truth was hidden.
+At the age of 7, walking home from school, I asked myself,

-And then I saw, “What kind of 7 year old asks questions like this?”
+Followed by, “What kind of 7 year old asks questions like this?”
 I knew that the seed came from my original parents.
-And I knew that that one day I would know who they really were.
+And I knew that that one day I would know who they were.

 I was driven for social justice, community development and social innovation, yet always believed that I was never of a place, family, or community.
 Like many social innovators, I loned it and worked on amazing projects, always on the go, excited by the quest of what could be possible for us to create, as ways of living on this gorgeous planet.
 My focus as a facilitator and systems innovator became collaborations grounded in systemic community relationships of diversity, creativity, collectivity and real impacts.